 Times tables are actually pretty simple if you do the maths rather than memorising them.
 I was forced into memorisation in school and never understood the things.
 They were something you had to produce on command, not think about and we all just accepted that.

-I’ve never really known them nor needed them, despite being one of those people we were told absolutely needed to be proficient.
-I was a professional scientist.
+I’ve never really known my times tables nor needed them, despite being one of those people we were told absolutely needed to be proficient in maths.
+I was a professional scientist and I have a BSc in science.
 I’ve never needed to know what seven eights is in my entire life.

 This is the book we’ve used.